iconify/documentation/documents/pages/api/index.md

 ## Queries

-There are 3 types of API queries:

-- [Query to retrieve icon data](./icon-data.md), used by Iconify icon components.
-- [Generating SVG on demand](./svg.md), can be used to link to SVG in HTML or CSS.
+Iconify API can be used to render SVG, to retrieve icon data, to browse and search icons.

-- [Search engine queries](./search.md) to list or search icons, can be used to create icon picker, which can be integrated in website or theme builders.
+For full list of supported queries, their parameters and API responses see [Iconify API queries documentation](./queries.md).

 ## API providers